soz-live/soz-live.github.io/docs/coders/basics.md

 The **Meta** information is accessed to determine things such as:

 - Superclass and Subclass information
-- Function / Method signatures and required Types
+- Function / Method signatures and their required Types / Classes.